 If you would like anything extra (including hard seltzers, IPA or specialty beers, liquor for cocktails, mixers, etc.) you are welcome to bring your own supplies.
 We provide a limited supply of cocktail ice at camp in the evenings.

 What comes on the trip must leave with the trip.
 We bring a portable toilet on every trip.
 It gets set up in a private part of camp and a special bathroom tent is used to give you more privacy.
-This can be a delicate subject for some, so give us a call and we are happy to answer all of these awkward questions!
+The toilet tank can be treated like a regular toilet, except it doesn’t flush.
+Toilet paper and human waste are permitted to go in the tank, and all trash items, including supplied baby wipes, go into the trash receptacle next to the toilet.

 Rivers are rated on a classification scale of Class I to Class VI based on the difficulty of both navigation and necessary rescue techniques.
 Salmon Raft operates within the range of Class I to Class IV.
 Class I is classified as flat moving water, and Class IV means exciting and intense waves in which your guide will maneuver quickly to carefully avoid obstacles.
 All of Salmon Raft guides are safety experts, and are trained as professionals to get you down the river safely.
 All Salmon Raft guides are licensed in accordance with the Idaho Outfitters and Guides Licensing Board, and exceed all minimum requirements.